 Descartes's Rule of Signs

-Descartes's Rule of Signs is a method used to determine the possible number of positive and negative real zeros of a polynomial function by counting the sign changes in the coefficients.
+Descartes's Rule of Signs is a method used to determine the possible number of positive and negative real zeros of a polynomial function by counting the sign changes in the coefficients of f(x) and f(-x).
 The number of positive real zeros is equal to the number of sign changes in f(x) or less than that by an even number.
-For negative zeros, the rule is applied to f(-x).
+Similarly, the number of negative real zeros is found by applying the rule to f(-x).

 Recommended video: